SMART-Jaegers/SensyCry-Site/README.md

 then go into download folder   ```cd sensycry-site```

-now you need set up this project, simply write ```npm init``` and wait when finished initialising of project
+now you need set up this project, simply write ```npm install``` and wait when finished initialising of project

 congratulations you set up this app and now you can execute next commands